phani-training/GitDemoForDITISS/Readme.md

 - Any commit will create a new version of the files.
 - log command will keep track of the commits U have made with the recent one on the top.
 - U can use options to directly commit to the git without staging it.
+- We can use diff to find the differences in the code.
 ### Important Commands
 ```
 git init